Financial Aid for International Students

 Financial aid is tricky to navigate no matter what.
 But for international students attending a university in the United States, it can sometimes be even more difficult.
 Financial aid for international students can be very limited.
 Most grants, scholarships, and loans from public and private sources are restricted to U.S. citizens.
 But that doesn't mean help for international students is nonexistent!
 There are still ways an international student can receive financial aid in the U.S.

-Non-international (domestic) students submit The Free Application for Federal Student Aid (FAFSA) in order to apply for U.S. government financial aid, such as the Federal Direct Loan, the Pell Grant, and Federal Work-Study.
-While international students are not eligible for these programs, many colleges and universities still ask international students to submit a FAFSA so that they can use the information to assess financial need and award their own school-specific grants and scholarships.
-Though not every college offers school-specific aid to international students, many do.
+Non-international (domestic) students submit The Free Application for Federal Student Aid (FAFSA) in order to apply for U.S. government financial aid, such as the Federal Direct Loan, the Pell Grant, and federal work-study.
+International students are not eligible for these programs, so they usually don't need to complete the FAFSA.
+Occasionally, a college or univeristy may ask international students to submit a FAFSA so that they can use the information to assess financial need and award their own school-specific grants and scholarships.

 The CSS Profile